Slow cooker chicken stew

-This creamy chicken stew is cheap, filling and healthy too.
+This creamy slow cooker chicken stew is cheap, filling and healthy too.
 Serve with couscous or mash.

-Heat half of the oil in a frying pan, dredge the chicken pieces in the flour and fry for 4–5 minutes, or until browned all over.
+Heat half of the oil in a frying pan.
+Sprinkle the flour onto a plate, and dredge the chicken pieces in the flour and fry for 4–5 minutes, or until browned all over.
 (You may need to brown the chicken in batches.)
 Tip the browned chicken into the slow cooker.

 Heat the remaining oil in a frying pan and fry the onion for five minutes, then add the garlic and chilli and fry for another 2–3 minutes.
 Add the wine and continue to cook for another few minutes, or until the volume of the liquid is reduced by half.